magahet/ml4trading/mc3_p2/report.md

 #### Trading Strategy Backtest

 Results on the KNN learner trading in 2010 was predictably very poor given the out of sample error results.
 Cumulative return was 0.099, compared to 0.128 on SPY.
-The limitation of our trading strategy is likely due to our learner training on relationships within the data that changed between the two time periods.
+The limitation of our trading strategy is likely due to our learner training on relationships within the data that then changed between the two time periods.
 This clearly illustrates the danger of assuming historical relationships between technical indicators and predicted asset prices will continue to hold in the future.

 ![Backtest - IBM '10](output/ibm-perf-10.png)